 We are always happy to accept extra help from community service volunteers.
 In order to maintain library safety and security, the library will only consider potential community service workers who need to satisfy required community service hours for their educational institution.

 Community service workers are responsible for maintaining any records of his/her hours served with the library.
-Acceptance and dismissal will be at the Librarian's discretion.
+Acceptance and dismissal will be at the Library Operations Manager's discretion.

 Do you accept donations?

 PLEASE NOTE: We are unable to accept donations at this time due lack of space and adequate staffing to process donations.